ipfs-shipyard/ipfs-primer/ipfs-dag/blocks-from-scratch/README.md

-# Creating a Merkle Tree from Scratch
+# Tutorial: Creating a Merkle Tree from Scratch

 *Work in Progress* _This is the content from [this existing tutorial](https://ipfs.io/ipfs/QmTkzDwWqPbnAh5YiV5VwcTLnGdwSNsNTn2aDxdXBFca7D/example#/ipfs/QmQwAP9vFjbCtKvD8RkJdCvPHqLQjZfW7Mqbbqx18zd8j7/data/readme.md) vaguely re-framed to fit the tutorial framework._